Visé

-The city of Visé is located in a distance of some 20 km (12,4 miles) north eastern of Belgian Liège city and of some 15 km (9,3 miles) southern of the most southern Dutch city of Maastricht.
+The city of Visé is located some 20 km (12,4 miles) north-east of Liège and some 15 km (9,3 miles) south of Maastricht.

 In addition to the Meuse, the Albert Canal also passes through this town.

 History

 The Germans entered Belgium on 4 August 1914, and entered Visé that day as part of the opening movements of the Battle of Liège.
 A small group of Belgian gendarmes opposed the advancing Germans and two of their number, Auguste Bouko and Jean-Pierre Thill, were killed in the action becoming the first Belgian casualties of World War I. On 7 August, in the Lixhe section of the town, the German 90th Infantry Regiment killed eleven civilians and destroyed eleven houses.
+By 17 August 1914, forty-two civilians were killed, and 586 out of the village's 840 houses had been destroyed.

 The Lixhe part of the town was also the site of one of Belgium's ninety eastern-frontier advanced-warning posts (postes d'alerte de la frontière est), aimed at preventing a German invasion in 1939 – its number was "PA 0".
 The coal mine of Hasard de Cheratte was dug in Cheratte and exploited between 1850 and 1977.